rudylyh/SnowVision/README.md

 - opencv==3.4.1
 - skimage==0.10.1

-### How to run:
+### How to use:
-1. ./make (it will output a library named sherd2depth.so if everything goes well)
+1. make (it will output a library named sherd2depth.so if everything goes well)
 2. python match.py (results will be saved in ./data)